blueimpact/kucipong/README.md

 # user can login as any database user without a password), and enables
 # password-based authentication (but only from localhost).
 $ echo 'host all all 127.0.0.1/32 md5' >> /var/lib/postgres/data/pg_hba.conf
+# On Ubuntu, the conf file path is `/etc/postgresql/{version}/main/pg_hba.conf`.

 # create the kucipong user for developement and testing
+# Note that you have to change password on production server.
 $ sudo -u postgres -- psql --command "CREATE ROLE kucipong NOSUPERUSER NOCREATEDB NOCREATEROLE INHERIT LOGIN ENCRYPTED PASSWORD 'nuy07078akyy1y7anvya7072'"

 # create the kucipong database for developement